-A friend of mine posted a video that changed my entire view about this quote.
+A friend of mine posted a video that changed my view about this quote.
 I know you’ve heard the saying, “Jack of all trades master of none…..”
-Someone may have even used the saying to shame you.
+Someone may have used it to shame you at some point.
 If so, please keep reading till the end.
 It will be worth it.

 Over the years, I’ve allowed certain people to make me feel that trying new things and changing my career is a bad thing.
 Who can relate?
 To be honest, I have changed career paths frequently in the last few years and have even struggled to figure out what I truly want to do.